SuperSonicSites/ProjectA/content/privacy.md

   - Product recommendations
 - You can unsubscribe at any time by clicking the unsubscribe link in any email we send, or by contacting us directly

-## 2. Cookies and Web Beacons
+## 2. Cookies and Web Beacons {#cookies-and-web-beacons}

 PaperPause uses cookies and similar tracking technologies to enhance your browsing experience.
 These technologies include:

 - **Essential Cookies**: Required for the website to function properly
-- **Analytics Cookies**: Used by Google Analytics 4 to collect anonymous usage statistics
+- **Analytics Cookies**: Used by Google Analytics 4 to collect anonymous usage statistics (requires consent)
-- **Marketing Cookies**: Used by Pinterest and other third-party services to deliver relevant content and measure campaign effectiveness
+- **Marketing Cookies**: Used by Pinterest and other third-party services to deliver relevant content and measure campaign effectiveness (requires consent)
-- **Preference Cookies**: Store your preferences and settings
+- **Preference Cookies**: Store your preferences and settings, including your cookie consent choice

-Cookies are used to:
-- Remember your preferences and settings
-- Analyze website traffic and user behavior
-- Deliver personalized content and advertisements
-- Measure the effectiveness of our marketing campaigns

-You can control cookies through your browser settings.
-However, disabling certain cookies may limit your ability to use some features of our website.
+### Consent for Tracking Cookies

+When you visit PaperPause, we display a **cookie consent banner** asking for your permission before loading Google Analytics 4 or Pinterest tracking.
+This banner includes:
+- **Accept All**: Enables both GA4 and Pinterest tracking
+- **Reject All**: Disables all tracking cookies; the site functions normally without analytics
+- **Cookie Settings** (footer link): Opens the consent banner at any time to change your choice

+Your consent preference is stored locally in your browser for **180 days**.
+After 180 days, you will be asked again to confirm your consent choice.

+### Cookie Control

+You can control cookies through:
+- The **Cookie Settings** link in the footer
+- Your browser settings (to accept or reject cookies globally)
+- Our consent banner (shown on first visit or when you click "Cookie Settings")

+Disabling tracking cookies will not affect the functionality of our website—PaperPause will work normally with no analytics or marketing cookies.

 ## 3. How We Use Your Information